Article Table Of Contents

 It seems as if there's a neighborhood for everyone in Baltimore.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Baltimore.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Maryland thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Baltimore.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Baltimore neighborhoods are the worst, and which are the best?
+So the question arises, which Baltimore neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Baltimore hoods need a little tender loving care - the sore thumbs of the Baltimore area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Riverside ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Baltimore hoods need a little tender loving care – the sore thumbs of the Baltimore area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Riverside ranks way above the rest.

-We examined 54 of Baltimore's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Baltimore's reputation.
+We examined 54 of Baltimore’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Baltimore’s reputation.

-So what's the worst neighborhood to live in Baltimore for 2022?
-According to the most recent census data, Fairfield Area looks to be the worst neighborhood in Baltimore.
+So what’s the worst neighborhood to live in Baltimore for 2024?
+According to the most recent census data, Dundalk Cityside looks to be the worst neighborhood in Baltimore.

 Read on to see how we determined the places around Baltimore that need a pick-me-up.
 And remember, don't blame the messenger.